subsistence agriculture characteristics. SUBSISTENCE FARMING. Subsistence agriculture involves the use of crude or simple farm tools

 In subsistence agriculture, unskilled labours are mainly employed for lack of finance

 What is Subsistence Agriculture

-this type of agriculture is defined as the type of agricultural practice which is concern with the production of food by a farmer for his family consumption only.
-In other words, it is termed as the type farming practice where a farmer goes into farming just to feed his immediate family or household.
+this type of agriculture is defined as the type of agricultural practice which is concerned with the production of food by a farmer for his family’s consumption only.
+In other words, it is termed as the type of farming practice where a farmer goes into farming just to feed his immediate family or household.

 characteristics of subsistence agriculture

 The characteristics of pure subsistence agriculture are outlined as follows

 this type of agriculture is mostly practised by peasant farmers mainly to feed their immediate family